sixfeetup/sixieskel.buildout/sixieskel/buildout/templates/buildout/README.txt

 Installing PIL
 --------------

-The buildout will install PIL for you (via the PILwoTK part).
-However this is not supported on the windows platform.
-You may have to remove the PILwoTK part and follow the instructions at the bottom for windows setup.
+The buildout will install PIL for you (via the Pillow egg)

 Using a different Python installation
 --------------------------------------